© Gilad Fogel

 ‘Who’s it from?’

-Abe rubbed the palm of his hand over his eyes for a second and pinched the bridge of his nose as he stared at the floor.
+I rubbed my eyes for a second and pinched the bridge of my nose as I stared at the floor.

 ‘It’s me.’
 Her voice was brittle.
 ‘I know I hurt your feelings, Abe.
 And I know you’re in a lot of pain… Me too.’

-Abe realised how little he’d stopped to consider how this was affecting Elin or Louis—the little brother and the bigger sister who were so close to Sara.
+I realised how little I’d stopped to consider how this was affecting Elin or Louis—the little brother and the bigger sister who were so close to Sara.

 It was funny.
-Abe wanted to laugh but couldn’t.
-He admired Elin for her spirit.
+I wanted to laugh but couldn’t.
+I admired Elin for her spirit.

 ‘Anyway, we can look after Isaac for you.
 We have a spare cot and it’s no trouble at all.’

-Abe slumped, his bottom hitting the hardwood floor just as Isaac managed to raise his off it.
+I slumped, my bottom hitting the hardwood floor just as Isaac managed to raise his off it.

-*Was* he in a lot of pain?
-He certainly didn’t think he was feeling like a man ought to be when he’s just buried his wife.
+*Was* I in a lot of pain?
+I certainly didn’t think I was feeling like a man ought to be when he’s just buried his wife.

 *Ought to—what does that mean?*

-He sensed he was punishing himself for something.
-He’d even thought about that on the flight.
-It was *his* idea to have a holiday in New Cyprus.
+I was punishing myself for something.
+I’d even thought about that on the flight.
+It was *my* idea to have a holiday in New Cyprus.
 It was meant to be a celebration of Isaac who’d turned one a few months earlier.
 It was meant to be for Sara.
-He’d wanted to take them back to where they’d met.
+I’d wanted to take us back to where we met.
 It was a surprise and she was thrilled when she found out.

-But Abe knew that part of him hated being trapped in parenthood.
-Part of him wanted to just be his old self.
+But I knew that part of me hated being trapped in parenthood.
+Part of me wanted to just be my old self.
 That part wanted to go to New Cyprus because they didn’t have driver-less cars.
 Because they still let you get on a motorbike at your peril.
 Because they still let you feel the thrill of being in control.
 Because they still let you get killed.

-Abe got to his feet, walked to the freezer.
-Inside, he found a batch of Isaac’s homemade meals that Sara had put into individual containers.
-He counted them.
-He had about three days’ worth.
-And he hated cooking.
+I got to my feet, walked to the freezer.
+Inside, I found a batch of Isaac’s homemade meals that Sara had put into individual containers.
+I had about three days’ worth, and I hated cooking.
 It made Elin’s offer tempting.

-He prepared Isaac’s dinner and fed him.
-Half an hour later, Isaac yawned and Abe knew it was time for the boy to wind down.
-He didn’t have long enough to bathe him, and if he had, Isaac would have probably ended up going past his bedtime and there’d have been no end to the night-time drama.
+I prepared Isaac’s dinner and fed him.
+Half an hour later, he yawned and I knew it was time for the boy to wind down.
+I didn’t have long enough to bathe him, and if I had, Isaac would have probably ended up going past his bedtime and there’d have been no end to the night-time drama.

-As it was, when Abe put him to bed, Isaac asked for ‘mama’.
-Abe had no idea how to respond.
-In the past, when he put the boy to bed without Sara, he would distract him with things like ‘Mummy is sleeping.’ or ‘Mummy will be back to kiss you goodnight.’ or ‘Mummy is working, but she’ll hug you when you wake up.’
-But he couldn’t say any of those.
+As it was, when I put him to bed, Isaac asked for ‘mama.’
+I had no idea how to respond.
+In the past, when I put him to bed without Sara, I would distract him with things like ‘Mummy is sleeping.’ or ‘Mummy will be back to kiss you goodnight.’ or ‘Mummy is working, but she’ll hug you when you wake up.’
+But I couldn’t say any of those.
 They would never again be true.
-It was a sickening thought.
-As he scrabbled for what to tell Isaac, the boy mumbled something and fell asleep.
-Abe sighed, switched off the light and walked out of Isaac’s bedroom, leaving the door ajar.
+As I scrabbled for what to tell Isaac, he mumbled something and fell asleep.
+I sighed, switched off the light and walked out of Isaac’s bedroom, leaving the door ajar.

-He returned to the kitchen and made himself a salad.
-He sat down on the white leather sofa to eat it.
+I returned to the kitchen, made myself a salad and sat down on the white leather sofa to eat it.
 The apartment was open-plan with the lounge blending into the kitchen.
-The walls were mostly white except for one, to the right of the sofa.
-That was made from wall to wall and from floor to ceiling entirely of glass.
-It spanned the longer edge of the apartment, from the lounge and across to the kitchen.
+The walls were mostly white except for one, to the right of the sofa, which was made entirely of glass and spanned the longer edge of the apartment.

-The glass wall was the feature that made them buy the place.
-He’d come to see the apartment with Sara five years earlier and she gasped when she saw the wall.
+The glass wall was the feature that made us buy the place.
+I’d come to see the apartment with Sara five years earlier and she gasped when she saw the wall.
 She proceeded to look around happily, passing her hand lightly over various features.
-They had already seen over twenty homes in their search.
+We’d already seen over twenty homes in our search.

-‘We’ll buy it,’ he told the estate agent after ten minutes.
-The agent raised her eyebrows and Sara whipped her head round to look at Abe.
-He glanced back at her, smiled and returned to the agent.
+‘We’ll buy it,’ I told the estate agent after ten minutes.
+The agent raised her eyebrows and Sara whipped her head round to look at me.
+I glanced back at her, smiled and returned to the agent.
 ‘We’ll pay the asking price.’

 The agent confessed she hadn’t expected such a quick sale.
 Sara looked surprised too, but she’d figured it out.
-She grabbed Abe’s hand as they walked out of the apartment and continued towards the lift.
-When they got there, she pressed the button for down.
+She grabbed my hand as we walked out of the apartment.
+When we got to the lift, she pressed the button for down.

 ‘You knew,’ she said, her eyes bright.

-‘That’s cos you’re as transparent as that wall back there.’
+‘That’s because you’re as transparent as that wall back there.’

 Her eyes narrowed.